winlibs/nghttp2/doc/nghttpx.1.rst

     affinity is enabled.

     Since ";" and ":" are  used as delimiter, <PATTERN> must not contain  these characters.
+In order  to include ":" in  <PATTERN>,  one  has  to  specify  "%3A"  (which  is percent-encoded  from of  ":") instead.
 Since ";"  has special  meaning  in shell,  the  option  value must  be quoted.

     Default: ``127.0.0.1,80``